act65/open-problems/problems/identifying-structure.md

+Learning is an iterative process, mistakes are made and lessons are learned.
+As we learn we will want to adapt to/exploit this new knowledge.

+## ?

 Can we adapt our computations to manipulate structure in our data?
 We could adaptively choose the hardware/representations we are using based upon operations we are calculating.